Revocable Living Trusts

 Who controls a revocable living trust?

-Like all trusts, the trustee controls the trust’s assets.
-You will choose who will be the trustees during your lifetime and thereafter.
-Most appoint themselves as the original trustee so they maintain full control of the assets as long as they are alive.
+Like all trusts, the trustee controls its assets.
+You choose the trustees both for when you are alive and for after you death.
+Most appoint themselves as the original trustee so they maintain full control of the trust property during their lifetime.
 You must also name a successor trustee who will act as a trustee in your place when you die or if you become unable to while you are living.

 How do revocable living trusts avoid probate?

 For your family to be required to open your estate through probate with the Maryland Register of Wills there needs to be assets in your estate.
-Your family won’t need to open your estate if you transferred all of your assets to a living trust before your death.
-The register of wills considers the trust and its assets to be non-probate assets, making probate unnecessary.
+Your family won’t need to open your estate if you transferred all of your property to a living trust before your death.
+The register of wills considers a living trust and its trust assets to be non-probate assets, making probate unnecessary.

 Ready to get started?
 We’re Ready to Help.